 ♡ Shave your face! (*if you want*)

 A common side-effect of mouth taping is a little bit of pain when removing the tape the following morning.
 This is because you’re ripping the tape off of all those little lip hairs.
 You can avoid this by shaving your face & getting rid of all those little hairs before you apply the tape.
-THE HOT SHAVE RAZOR is THE perfect tool for this job.
+The Skinny Confidential razor is THE perfect tool for this job.
 It improves skin texture, gently exfoliates the skin, & is very easy-to-use.

 ♡ Prep your face and lips

 Go ahead & complete your normal night-time routine.
 This might include washing your face, applying creams & oils, etc. You’ll want to take care of this before you start taping anything.

 Ok, time to get your tape ready.
 The most important thing to remember here is that you can’t use just any old tape.
 Your lip tape should be porous & medical-grade…think surgical tape.
 Do not use duct tape as it can cause allergic reactions.
 You want to get a tape that’s breathable, flexible, latex-free, hypoallergenic, and sticks really well throughout the night ( even with oily skin ).
 Some we like are surgical tape (cut your own), this one or this one.